CrazyFedde/docs/commands.md

 <a name="level"></a>
 ### Level

-Toggles the leveling system on or off for the current server, when the leveling system is enabled users will slowly accumulate XP from being active in the chat and using commands, every minute the user is active they will receive a random amount of XP between 10 and 15.
+Toggles the leveling system on or off for the current server.
+When the leveling system is enabled users will slowly accumulate XP from being active in the chat and using commands, every minute the user is active they will receive 10-15 XP.

 The **general.manage_server** permission is required to run this command.